 The smartphone was designed to fit in your pocket.

-Social networking for example happens a lot more on smartphones than on tablets because you can do it quickly on the subway or on your break.
-Online Shopping on the other hand happens on tablets, simply because of it’s screen size although the smartphone and the tablet are almost identical from a technological perspective.
-People prefer devices which are designed for a specific situation, even if this choice was not made consciously.
+Social networking, for example, happens a lot more on smartphones than on tablets because you can do it quickly on the subway or during your break.
+Online shopping, on the other hand, happens mostly on tablets, simply because of the screen size (although the smartphone and tablet are almost identical from a technological perspective).
+People prefer devices which are designed for a specific situation, even if this choice is not made consciously.

 Smartphones are designed to meet the most common denominator, to meet the needs that satisfy the biggest number of people.
-This approach makes absolute sense but does not mean it is also the best design for all people or situations.
-With dropping hardware cost and simple ways of manufacturing locally, we now have the opportunity to design interfaces which are truly designed for specific user needs, be it in the cold winter of Siberia, an emergency room or your home; all places that require a very specific user interface.
+This approach makes sense but does not mean it is also the best design for all people or situations.
+With dropping hardware costs and easier access to local manufacturing, we now have the opportunity to design interfaces which are truly designed for specific user needs, be it in the cold winter of Siberia, an emergency room or your home– all places that require a very specific user interface.

-Most of us never think about this but many people actually have problems using a smartphone.
-The size of the screen and particular the buttons require good sight and motoric control through hands.
+Most of us never think about this, but many people actually have problems using a smartphone.
+The size of the screen and in particular the buttons require good eyesight and motor control of your hands.

 Yet, there are 300 million people worldwide that are visually impaired and even more people that are physically handicapped.